 and narrowing to their jurisdiction, or seeing what, if any, primary source materials are available for that jurisdiction in the platform.

 The International Materials Index in Westlaw is another tool that researchers can use to determine whether a particular primary source is available in the platform.
+(For example, per the below screenshot, in browsing the index at letter "A" one quickly sees that statutes, regulations, legislation, cases, and more for Alberta, Canada are available.)

 You may, in the past, have utilized Cornell's Legal Information Institute (LII) to quickly locate certain U.S. legal materials, such as the text of a U.S. Code or Code of Federal Regulations provision.
 A number of similar legal information institutes exist outside the U.S. as well.
 WorldLII's free database compiles legal materials from countries and legal institutions around the world.
 Much of this content is provided by local or regional legal information institutes, and you may wish to consult such jurisdiction-specific "LIIs" when available.
 A few example of region- or jurisdiction-specific LII's are: